leikareipa/leikareipa.github.io/blog/playing-around-with-the-s3d-rendering-api/content.md

 > A level mesh from Tomb Raider being rendered on the ViRGE/DX in Windows 98 using S3d.
 ![{image}{headerless}](./s3dtr.png)

 The ViRGE, a family of early 3D graphics cards, were known to some as "graphics decelarators" due to their performance comparing unfavorably with that of software rendering.
-True enough, on my ViRGE/DX, S3d performance is fairly low, as seen in the screenshot above.
+True enough, on my ViRGE/DX, S3d performance is fairly low, as seen in the 640 &times; 480 screenshot, above.
 Although the renderer isn't fully optimized, the competing 3Dfx Voodoo achieves about 30 FPS in this scene using its native, equally unoptimized-for Glide API.

 > The same scene in PCem (in my 3D UI) using its ViRGE/DX emulation.
 The emulation has worse Z fighting but better performance.
 ![{image}{headerless}](./s3dtrpcem.png)